RameshEY/securitycontext/README.md

 Exit the container

+---

-## Demo 2 - Security context for containers
+## Demo 5 - Security context for containers dropping capabilities

 Create a file - demo2.yaml